ruchi-shekar/swe-pitch/PITCHME.md

 - What did we learn?
   - Learned a lot fo new languages and frameworks.
-  - Learned extensively about version control and handling merge conflicts.
+  - Learned about version control and handling merge conflicts.
   - Learned how to create a dynamic website from scratch.

 ---